-4.1 You should inform your line manager/head teacher if you identify any deficiency in the service provided by the school, resulting from breaches of the Code.
-If you have concerns about raising the deficiency with your line manager, and wish to maintain confidentiality, you can use the School's Confidential
+4.1 You should inform your line manager/head teacher if you identify any deficiency in the service provided by the School, resulting from breaches of this Code.
+If you have concerns about raising the deficiency with your line manager, and wish to maintain confidentiality, you can use the School's Confidential Reporting Code.
+Under this code you should make disclosures about possible malpractice to: